ImCharlesY/Visual-Localization-and-Perception/Asgmt2/README.md

 + 3. Find local maximum in each region.

-We regard two cliques with less than 100 adjacent pixels as different regions.
-Then we use the pixel with local maximum corner response to represent each region.
+We use a method named Non-local-maxima Suppression to find local maximum in each region.
+According to this method, we first apply a dilation to the orginal corner responses dst(x,y), then find the pixels where the original image and its dilated version have the same value.
+In order to find the local maximum in each region instead of all the image, we only choose the pixels that are also in the regions defined in step 2).

+This works because, by definition, dilation(x,y,E,dst) = max_{(x,y)∈E} (⁡dst(x,y)) , where E is small patch for dilation, and therefore dilation(x,y,E,dst) = max_{(x,y)∈E} (dst(x,y)) = dst(x,y) whenever (x, y) is the location of a local maximum at the scale of E.

+After the above steps, we get a cluster of pixels.
 These pixels are just the corners we want to detect.

 ## 4. Assignment requirements
 Write a small program to implement a Harris feature detector as the `Relevant Information` part describes.